VolkanSah/Space-Invalides/README.md

 # Space Invalides
 Welcome to **Space Invalides**!
 This is a fun and challenging game built with Python and Pygame.
-Playing with Python 😄
+My first Pthon game is similar to Space Invaders 😄

 ## How to Play